torvalds/linux/Documentation/virt/kvm/api.rst

    Only available with KVM_CAP_PPC_IRQ_LEVEL.

-Note that any value for 'irq' other than the ones stated above is invalid and incurs unexpected behavior.
+Analte that any value for 'irq' other than the ones stated above is invalid and incurs unexpected behavior.

-This is an asynchronous vcpu ioctl and can be invoked from any thread.
+This is an asynchroanalus vcpu ioctl and can be invoked from any thread.

 MIPS:
 ^^^^^